top of page

 Short Length Bio:

-Hailed for his "mastery, precision, and passion", Dominic Muzzi maintains a flourishing career as a concert pianist, having attained over a dozen top prizes and gold medals in domestic and international competitions.
-A rising star on the concert circuit, he has performed from Florida to New York City, receiving rave reviews for his poise, flair, and maturity.
-As of 2023, Dominic has relocated to the nation's capital, where he serves as a keyboard musician in the United States Marine Band.
+Hailed for his "mastery, precision, and passion", Dr. Dominic Muzzi maintains a multifaceted career as a concert pianist, educator, and collaborator.
+Having attained over a dozen top prizes and gold medals in domestic and international competitions, he has received rave reviews for his “masterful tonal control” and “superb musicianship… a tour de force of technical prowess.”
+As of April 2023, Dominic has relocated to the nation's capital, where he serves in the United States Marine Corps as a keyboard musician in the “President’s Own.”

 bottom of page